realokun/aws/observability/log correlation/README.md

 5. Amazon API Gateway REST API
 6. AWS Lambda (Python business logic)

-By correlating the log entries produced by these services, we are able to track the request propagation roundtrip.
+By correlating the log entries produced by these services, we can to track the request propagation roundtrip.
 It is especially important for the steps 4, 5, and 6 that are the most likely sources of the application errors.

 ## Solution